workstep/data-assessment-data-engineer/README.md

 ### Part Two - Analysis

 Now put yourself in the shoes of the Analyst that would be analyzing this data and that has access to the database where you loaded the data.
 Write two SQL queries against the data that you loaded into the database from Part One - ETL Design that return
-1. The distribution of final applicant states, on a per company basis and include the result.
+1. The distribution of ***final*** applicant states, on a per company basis and include the result.
-1. The distribution of applicant states, prior to disqualification, for the applicants that were disqualified.
+1. The distribution of the ***last*** applicant states, prior to disqualification, for the applicants that were disqualified.

 The following code excerpt from `src/docker/src/entrypoint.py` is wired to execute on the sqlite db from part one.
 All that is necessary is to fill the query variables and the code will print the query and the result at execution!
 More information about supported SQL functions is available at https://docs.ponyorm.org/api_reference.html#queries-and-functions